hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/10_QC_Qualimap.md

 ## Learning Objectives:

-* Running Qualimap to compute metrics on alignment files
+* Run an alignment tool to generate BAM files for input to Qualimap
-* Running an alignment tool to generate input for Qualimap (BAM files)
+* Run Qualimap to compute metrics on alignment files

 ## Quality Control